Autumnagnificent/Tabalog/README.md

 ## What is Tabalog?
 **Tabalog is a easy to use and easy to understand tool for quickly Loading and Saving data**.
 The file format is super simple, like maybe too simple.
 Named Tabalog because it kinda looks like a Catalog, and for it's use of tabs.

-A .tabalog file file can look like this:
+For example - A .tabalog file file can look like this:

 ```
 Control